|Title:||Asynchronous IO Support Rebooted: the "asyncio" Module|

 Tasks are also useful for interoperating between coroutines and callback-based frameworks like Twisted.
 After converting a coroutine into a Task, callbacks can be added to the Task.

 You may ask, why not automatically convert all coroutines to Tasks?
-The @tulip.coroutine decorator could do this.
+The @asyncio.coroutine decorator could do this.
 However, this would slow things down considerably in the case where one coroutine calls another (and so on), as switching to a "bare" coroutine has much less overhead than switching to a Task.

 The scheduler has no public interface.
 You interact with it by using yield from future and yield from task.
 In fact, there is no single object representing the scheduler -- its behavior is implemented by the Task and Future classes using only the public interface of the event loop, so it will work with third-party event loop implementations, too.